 Glenrowan is situated on the Hume Freeway, 16 kms south of Wangaratta.
 The siege precinct and Siege Street have State and National Heritage listing.
 The town centre, bounded by Church, Gladstone, Byrne and Beaconsfield parade, including the Railway Reserve and Ann Jones’ Inn siege site, have State and National listing.

 Jary Nemo and Lucinda Horrocks

 Collections & Climate Change...
 Victoria...Photograph: Scat samples in preparation to be stored in the Museums Victoria BioBank...The cultural collections of museums also have a role to play in highlighting the impacts of climate change.
 Victoria’s scientific collections are important sources of data which help us understand climate change.
 However, single collection objects... are continually being added to and researched.
 They form an important source of both historical and contemporary data for those studying the impacts of climate change.
-The National Herbarium of Victoria at Royal Botanic Gardens Victoria is internationally..., is having an impact on a global scale.
-In particular, human activity has altered the composition of the Earth’s atmosphere, causing the world’s climate to change.
-Already in the state of Victoria we are seeing evidence of this change around us ...
+The National Herbarium of Victoria at Royal Botanic Gardens Victoria is internationally ...